 I have completed the registration form, what happens now?

-Your instrument information will be reviewed and if approved you will receive a confirmation with a downloadable high-res file containing the LWC sign, which you may use on the instrument you registered and/or in any documentation about it.
+Your instrument information will be reviewed and if approved you will receive a confirmation with a downloadable high-res file containing the LWC mark, which you may use on the instrument you registered and/or in any documentation about it.
+Your company name will be added to the list of registered participants.

 You will also receive the LWC logo to use, please link it back to www.europeanguitarbuilders.com